DarthKage87/14052025v2/content/_index.md

 <span style="color: #ec008c;">**AI Designed for Banks.
 Built By Bankers.**</span>

 We are former bankers, regulatory experts, and current-day technologists.
-We do not just understand the challenge—<span style="color: #ec008c;">**we have lived it.**</span>  We recognize the balance between moving fast and managing risk.
+We do not just understand the challenge—<span styl>**RE:Agent empowers each function to execute with precision—safely, strategically, and at scale.*e="color: #ec008c;">**we have lived it.**</span>  We recognize the balance between moving fast and managing risk.
 That is why we have reimagined operational risk and governance as catalysts for transformation and growth, not constraints.
 Rational Exponent’s AI-powered platform, RE:Agent, empowers banks to operate with precision, speed, and strategic clarity.